Joining NUAST16 in Year 12

 Land Rover 4x4 in Schools Technology Challenge

-Using the facilities at NUAST, a team of 4–6 students will work together to design and build a radio controlled four-wheel-drive (4x4) vehicle.
-The team must work to set specifications in order to successfully negotiate NUAST’s specially designed test track that emulates real life challenges faced by a full scale 4x4 vehicle.
+Using the facilities at NUAST16, a team of 4–6 students will work together to design and build a radio controlled four-wheel-drive (4x4) vehicle.
+The team must work to set specifications in order to successfully negotiate NUAST16’s specially designed test track that emulates real life challenges faced by a full scale 4x4 vehicle.

 The challenge is an excellent opportunity for young people to work in teams and gain an awareness and understanding of project management.